MatheusMK3/color-pp9x/README.md

 ## DeLUT Usage

-You can use the DeLUT file to get a "standard" image for post-processing.
+You can use the DeLUT file to get a corrected image for post-processing.
 It fixes most of contrast issues, while also correcting for most color shifts from the camera.

+There are two versions available:

+- **Neutral:** Pretty much a clean image without any grading applied to it.
+Great for post-processing work.

+- **Standard:** Applies some basic color grading to the image, works better for batching a lot of images without time for grading.